golemfactory/golem-docs/src/pages/docs/creators/javascript/examples/selecting-providers.md

 - `ProposalFilters.whiteListProposalNamesFilter()`.
 - `ProposalFilters.blackListProposalNamesFilter()`

-All these filters will accept an array with IDs or names of the providers that should be accepted or excluded.
+All these filters will accept an array with IDs, or names of the providers, which should be accepted or excluded.

 {% alert level="info" %}